I Analyzed Puting vs Putting: Here's What I Found

-The confusion often arises from the English grammar rule regarding doubling consonants.
-Here is the simple rule to remember:
+I discovered that the confusion often arises from the English grammar rule regarding doubling consonants.
+Here is the simple rule I use to remember:

-When a one-syllable verb ends in a Consonant-Vowel-Consonant (CVC) pattern, you double the final consonant before adding -ing.
+When a one-syllable verb ends in a Consonant-Vowel-Consonant (CVC) pattern, I always double the final consonant before adding -ing.

 • P (Consonant)